Travelgate/documentation/docs/apis/for-buyers/hotel-x-pull-buyers-api/admin/overview.md

 In this section, you will find:

-- **List of Accesses:** Obtain a complete list of accesses, a critical component for successful interaction with your Partners.
+- **List of Accesses:** Obtain a complete list of `accesses`, a critical component for successful interaction with your Partners.

-- **List of Suppliers:** Access a detailed directory of suppliers code and its context, providing you with the necessary information to create your plugins files if you want to use them.
+- **List of Suppliers:** Access a detailed directory of `suppliers` code and its `context`, providing you with the necessary information to create your plugins files if you want to use them.

 The Admin API serves as your gateway to streamline access management and supplier information, facilitating a more efficient and effective experience within the Hotel-X ecosystem.